DrPsychick/ansible_influx_downsampling/README.md

 If you enable **backfill**:
 * Check the size of your data first.
 Depending on the amount of series in a measurement, you need to configure the time range for backfilling.
 A good default is "1d".
 * Timeouts: Your InfluxDB as well as the calls in this playbook may time out!
 Or you may hit other limits in the influxdb.conf.
+* Stats: They will **likely** crash because they query big time ranges with lots of data.
+Only turn them on for small backfill jobs.

 My Settings for backfilling 9GB of data on 5 aggregation levels on a docker container with 3GB of RAM (no CPU limit for backfilling)
 * `ansible_influx_databases`, 5 levels: 14d@1m, 30d@5m, 90d@15m, 1y@1h, 3y@3h